playframework/play-slick/documentation/ScalaSlickThreads.md

 ##Using a separated execution context (thread pool)

 You may want to use a separated execution context to avoid blocking threads in the default thread pool.
+Play-slick provides a `DBAction` to handle this.
+In your controller, you can use `DBAction` as following :

 ```scala
 import play.api.db.slick._